-We involved our internal specialist in the evaluation of management's assessments on (a) whether any provision for tax contingencies should be recognized and the estimation of such amount, and (b) the assessment of recoverability of the claims.
-We discussed with management the status of the tax assessments and obtained correspondences with courts and regulatory agencies, and opinions of both the Company's internal and external legal counsels.
-We have also evaluated the tax position of the Company by considering the tax laws, rulings, and jurisprudence.
-In addition, we traced selected claims from government to the supporting documents.
-We also discussed with management and hybrinternal legal counsel the status of these claims and obtained the opinions of both the Company's internal and external legal counsels.
+We involved our internal specialist in the evaluation of management's assessments on (a) whether any provision for tax contingencies should be recognized and the estimation of such amount; and (b) the assessment of recoverability of claims.
+We discussed with the management the status of the tax assessments along with the related claims and obtained the opinion of the Company's internal and external legal counsels.
+We have also evaluated the tax position of the Company by considering relevant tax laws, rulings, and jurisprudence.
+In addition, we traced selected claims from government to its supporting documents.